-The Records Coordinator also assists with training related to business procedures.
-S/he ensures that on-going training and development is thorough and timely for each staff member in the records team.
+The Records Coordinator also assists with training related to business procedures and ensures that on-going training and development is thorough and timely for each staff member in the records team.
 This entails structuring an individualized training plan for each staff member in the records team and conscientious tracking of acquired skills.
-S/he must be attuned to the need for ongoing professional and skills development for her/himself as well as the Records Assistants.
+The Records Coordinator must be attuned to the need for ongoing professional and skills development for her/himself as well as the Records Assistants.

 The incumbent must keep abreast of changing practices for coding as well as changing policies within individual Faculties.
-The incumbent will prepare detailed, specific operational and business procedures to support the ongoing data entry requirements.
+The incumbent will prepare detailed, specific operational and business procedures to support the ongoing student record management requirements.

 The Records Coordinator is accountable for ensuring the quality and accuracy of academic records updated by the Records Assistants for the tasks/projects that come under her/his direction.
 In this capacity, the incumbent must understand and analyze the integrities of the student administration system in creating and generating reports for Assistant Registrar, Advisors and Faculties.

 PeopleSoft queries play an important role in supporting Admissions and Records procedures and providing detailed specific academic data for statistical reporting information for analysis by the Assistant Registrar, Associate Deans and Faculty Departments.
-In generating these queries, the incumbent will require excellent analytical skills and must have a sound knowledge of the numerous PeopleSoft tables in order to verify that the results are accurate.
 To support records procedures, generating certain queries enables the incumbent to retrieve detailed information regarding academic decisions, standings and coding inaccuracies.
 Query production will also include testing and evaluating numerous scenarios for validity and are crucial when reviewing records for government reporting to ensure accuracy.
 The incumbent is responsible for merging the output generated by a PeopleSoft query with other software applications.

 The Records Coordinator provides input on developing academic progression rules and maintains details of scenarios where student records don’t appear to be handled correctly by the academic progression rules.
-Following problem identification, the Records Coordinator recommends academic progression rule enhancements with the Assistant Registrar.
+Following problem identification, the Records Coordinator recommends academic progression rule enhancements with the Assistant Registrar and Faculty contacts.